Evejrobles/evejrobles.github.io/README.md

 How- coding skills, education, experience
 What - Working for a  great Company

 Hi my name is Eve.
 I’m a software developer.
 I’m looking for a great company to work for to provide a comfortable life for myself and my Family.
-Im doing this in partnership with Deep dive coding by gaining the skills to make me marketable in the Tech field.
+I'm doing this in partnership with Deep dive coding by gaining the skills to make me marketable in the Tech field.
 Are you hiring?